andreacremaschi/Syphon-virtual-screen/README.md

 - low framerate (https://github.com/andreacremaschi/Syphon-virtual-screen/issues/33)
 - Airplay mirroring broken on 10.9 and greater (https://github.com/andreacremaschi/Syphon-virtual-screen/issues/16)

 Source code is still available for reference on the [development branch](https://github.com/andreacremaschi/Syphon-virtual-screen/tree/develop).

-If you are working on OSX before Yosemite (10.10) you can find the installer can be found on the [release page](https://github.com/andreacremaschi/Syphon-virtual-screen/releases).
+**If you are working on OSX before Yosemite (10.10)** you can find the installer on the [release page](https://github.com/andreacremaschi/Syphon-virtual-screen/releases).